Date: August 19, 2021

 “You can not hire anyone for a plethora of reasons, or not allow them to work in your office for a plethora of reasons."

-Is it legal for private businesses to require vaccines?
+VERIFY: Yes, it’s legal for private businesses to require vaccines

 IMPORTANT: COVID-19 guidelines are subject to change.
 For a reliable, up-to-date look at how the pandemic is affecting workplace laws and rules, our firm recommends that you review the “What You Should Know” page maintained by the U.S. Equal Employment Opportunity Commission.